umapathyg/umapathyg.github.io/_pages/about.md

 title: ""
 excerpt: ""
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I am a **Chief Scientist** at the [CSIR–Centre for Cellular and Molecular Biology (CSIR-CCMB)](https://ccmb.res.in/), Hyderabad, where I work at **Laboratory for the Conservation of Endangered Species (LaCONES)**.
+I am a **Chief Scientist** at the [CSIR–Centre for Cellular and Molecular Biology (CSIR-CCMB)](https://ccmb.res.in/), Hyderabad, where I work at the **Laboratory for the Conservation of Endangered Species (LaCONES)**.
 LaCONES was established jointly by the Central Zoo Authority of India and the Department of Biotechnology as a national facility dedicated to the conservation of India's threatened wildlife.

 ## Research interests